mnmlsniper/covermba/docs/architecture.md

 ### 1. ApiCoverage (Facade)
 The main entry point that orchestrates the entire process.
 It provides a simple interface for:
-- Initializing the coverage tracking
+- Initializing the coverage tracking with Swagger specification
-- Recording API requests
+- Setting up request collection
+- Starting and stopping coverage tracking
 - Generating coverage reports

 ### 2. SwaggerLoader
 Responsible for:
-- Loading Swagger specifications from various sources (URL, file)
+- Loading Swagger specifications from file
 - Parsing and validating the specification
+- Extracting basePath if not provided
 - Providing access to API endpoint definitions

-### 3. RequestTracker
+### 3. RequestCollector
 Handles:
-- Recording API requests with their details
+- Collecting API requests from Playwright
-- Storing request history
+- Extracting paths from URLs by removing baseUrl
+- Transforming requests into a standardized format
-- Providing access to recorded requests
+- Storing requests for coverage calculation

 ### 4. CoverageCalculator
 Calculates: